Yagavi1994/Yagavi1994/README.md

 # Hi, I'm Yagavi Kannadhasan! 👋

-A Full Stack Developer recently qualified with a Diploma in Software Development from Code Institute.
+A Full Stack Developer recently qualified with a Diploma from Code Institute.
 Presents ability to produce clean, maintainable and re-usable code.
 Experience building responsive websites using HTML, CSS, JavaScript & Python.
 Possesses good Problem Solving & Communication skills with a passion for creating intuitive and user-friendly applications.
 Looking to obtain an opportunity as a Junior Full Stack Developer that will allow me to build on my skills and pave the path for my career in the Software industry.

 ## 🚀 About Me